KartikeyanTomar/PRODIGY_CS_03/README.md

 # Project Title
-Implement Ceaser Cipher
+Password_Strength_checker

 # Project Overview
 Under the Internship program with Prodigy this project is being Completed

 # Task Description
-A python program that can encrypt and decrypt text using the Ceaser Cipher Algorithm.
-Allowing user to input a message and a shift value to perform Encryption and Decryption.
+A python program that can check the strength of user's password.
+Allowing user to input a password and and check the strength according to different standard's.

 # Technologies Used
-This program is using Python as its main language and Ceaser Cypher Algorithm.
+This program is using Python as its main language.

 # Installation